 Renewing a permit

 Permit renewal is your responsibility, we do not issue reminders.
-Online renewal is preferable, however renewal applications using the normal application form can be submitted via email or by post.
+Please renew the permit online.
 A minimum of 10 working days is required to process and post the renewed permit following receipt of a satisfactory renewal application and once payment has been made.

 Other property or vehicles

 Permit issue for a House of Multiple Occupation (HMO) is similar to other residencies, although priority will be afforded to second permit issue where more than four persons reside.
 Although the HA will act flexibly if road space allows it to, HMO occupants must be aware that the HA cannot issue a permit to every vehicle owner living within an HMO and permit issue will be on a ‘first come, first served’ basis.

 Rental property owners may purchase their own permit to park within a scheme.

 If a business is run from a residential property, only residential (not business) permits will be issued.

 Motorcycles do not require a permit due to the difficulties in displaying it.

 Camper vans and motor homes are acceptable, however if there are marked bays within the scheme and your vehicle is too big to fit into one of them, then we cannot issue a permit and parking there may result in the issue of a PCN.

 Light commercial vehicles with a gross weight of up to 3.5 tonnes are acceptable, however if bays are marked within the scheme and the vehicle is too big to fit into one of them, then we cannot issue a permit and parking there may result in the issue of a PCN.